+REPRESENTATION BODIES Governing Council University Council Student Council Faculty Committees

+Competency-based assessment

-University Council Student Council Faculty Committees Competency-based assessment The model assesses the acquisition of competencies.
+The model assesses the acquisition of competencies.
 The student continually receives feedback to monitor their progress and facilitate learning.

+Teaching support

-Teaching support The teaching team is made up of faculty, adjunct instructors, course instructors, first-year tutors and follow-on tutors.
-The Virtual Campus This is home to the virtual classrooms and learning spaces in which the entire university community, made up of students, teaching staff, tutors, research staff and administration staff, interact with each other.
+The teaching team is made up of faculty members, adjunct instructors, course instructors, firstyear tutors and follow-on tutors.

+The Virtual Campus

+This is home to the virtual classrooms and learning spaces in which the entire university community - students, the teaching team, research staff and administrative staff - interact with each other.

+d

 Student support

 Moving assessment tests online

-Faculty (teaching and research staff)
+Teaching and research staff

-They are responsible for the programmes and courses.
+They are responsible for the programmes and courses, and for developing research.

 Adjunct instructors

 They support the faculty in the organization of their teaching and the students in their learning.

 Course instructors

 They provide teaching assistance, guidance and support in the students' learning.

 First-year tutors

-They provide initial guidance for bachelor's degree and vocational training students in their first two semesters to

-ensure their adaptation to the UOC's pedagogical model.
+They provide initial guidance for bachelor's degree and vocational training students in their first two semesters to ensure their adaptation to the UOC's pedagogical model.

 Follow-on tutors

-They carry out monitoring activities for master's degree and lifelong learning students throughout their time at the UOCand for bachelor's degree and vocational training students from their third semester.
+They carry out monitoring activities for master's degree and lifelong learning students throughout their time at the UOC and for bachelor's degree and vocational training students from their third semester.

 Careers advisors

 They provide support for the rest of the academic staff and for students in matters related to the job market.

-UOC final tests are the culmination of

-a student support process based on

-continuous assessment.

-In the the 2019/2020 academic year, the pandemic made it necessary not only to switch the 30,000 tests (for 1.400 courses) to an online format.
-90,000 ONLINE TESTS CONDUCTED IN THE 2020/2021 ACADEMIĆ YEAR but also to do so in record time.
-This key process was one of the last in the University to be mostly on-site.
-This change has made it possible for studies at the UOC to be 100% online from day one through to final assessment.
+UOC final tests are the culmination of a student support process based on continuous assessment.
+In the the 2019/2020 academic year, the pandemic made it necessary not only to switch the 30,000 tests (for 1,400 courses) to an online format, but also to do so in record time.
+This key process was one of the last in the university to be mostly on-site.
+During 2022, the Catalan University System Quality Agency (AQU) produced a report in favour of the introduction of the new digital assessment system.
+This external evaluation process lets us roll out an entirely digital assessment system to all of the UOC's programmes.
+This change means that students' time at the UOC can be wholly online, from the start of their courses to their assessment (except for internships which, in many cases, have to be in-person).
 With the Library's support The UOC Library offers thousands of materials selected for their quality and their relevance to the University's fields.
 It was created digitally in 1995 and has consolidated an online collection that is available 365 days a year.
-Almost 4 million materials are downloaded every year.
-136,732 DIGITAL JOURNALS AND BOOKS DATARASES
+Almost 5 million materials are downloaded every year.
+497,495 DIGITAL JOURNALS AND BOOKS